ctf2009/ci-cd-jenkins-k8s-openshift/sample-project/README.md

 `http://localhost:9000/greeting`

-If you wish to try out the `alternative` profile, you can do this by running
+If you wish to try out the `alternative` profile, you can do this by running:

 `docker run -p 9000:9000 -e "SPRING_PROFILES_ACTIVE=alternative" ctf/sample-app`

+You can provide your own greeting by running the following:

+`docker run -p 9000:9000 -e "GREETING=My Custom Greeting" ctf/sample-app`